Dylan Dog

 Dylan Dog is an Italian horror comics series created by Tiziano Sclavi and published by Sergio Bonelli Editore since 1986.

 The series features the eponymous character, a paranormal investigator who takes on cases involving supernatural elements such as ghosts, demons, vampires, undeads, werewolves and other creatures, but also horrifying sociopathic criminals and serial killers.
-It defies the whole preceding horror tradition with a vein of surrealism and an anti-bourgeois rhetoric.
-Dylan is supported mainly by his trusty sidekick Groucho (a Groucho Marx lookalike) who adds humour to this grisly genre and Dylan's sombre temperament.
-The series is mainly set in London, where the protagonist lives, though he occasionally travels elsewhere.
+It subverts the traditional horror genre with a vein of surrealism and an anti-bourgeois rhetoric.
+Dylan is supported mainly by his sidekick Groucho (a Groucho Marx lookalike) who adds humour to Dylan's sombre temperament.
+The series is primarily set in London where the protagonist lives, though he occasionally travels elsewhere.

-Dark Horse Comics has published the English version of Dylan Dog in the United States in 1999 and 2002.
-As of 2017, a new English edition was published by Epicenter Comics.
+Dark Horse Comics has published the English version of Dylan Dog in the United States in 1999, 2002 and 2009; a new edition was published by Epicenter Comics as of 2017.
+Sergio Bonelli Editore also released a limited English variant edition in 2018.
 The series has sold over 60 million copies worldwide, and is the second best-selling comic book in Italy after the Tex series, another publication by Sergio Bonelli Editore, with over 120,000 copies sold each month.